brandlewco/jesserieser-hugo-cc/content/collections/bloomberg-nomads-copy.md

   The bedroom is filled with reminders of who Grayson Murray was and wanted to be.
 A black case in the corner holds the Sony Open trophy.
-Self-help books press against his tattered Bible on a nightstand."
+Self-help books press against his tattered Bible on a nightstand.

   This weekend marks the one-year anniversary of Murray's career breakthrough